 Which devices support USB OTG?

-Many of the current iteration of smartphones offer the USB OTG compatibility, I including the following:
+Many of the current iteration of smartphones offer the USB OTG compatibility.
+Now you know what it is and how to use it, I including the following list:

 - Sony Xperia Z, ZL, Z Ultra, Z1

 - Samsung Galaxy S2, S3, S4, Note 1, Note 2, Note 3

 - HTC X, One, One mini, One max